USNA FOIA Program

 The Privacy Act (PA) of 1974, 5 U.S.C. §552a, establishes a code of fair information practices that governs the collection, maintenance, use, and dissemination of information about individuals that is maintained in systems of records by federal agencies.
 The Privacy Act requires that agencies give the public notice of their systems of records by publication in the Federal Register.
 The Privacy Act prohibits the disclosure of a record about an individual from a system of records absent the written consent of the individual, unless the disclosure is pursuant to one of twelve statutory exceptions.

-For FOIA and PA policy issues/guidance refer to the following Secretary of the Navy and Naval Academy instructions:
+For FOIA and PA policy issues/guidance refer to the following Secretary of the Navy, Naval Academy, and DoD instructions:

 - SECNAVINST 5720.42F

-- OSD Memo of 1 Sep 2005, Subj: Withholding of Information that Personally Identifies DOD Personnel.
+- OSD Memo of 1 Sep 2005 - Withholding of Information that Personally Identifies DOD Personnel.

 - SECNAVINST 5211.5E